MikaelStave/LastDB/README.md

 ## About
 **CAUTION
-This is a really early development and please use carefully**
+This is a really early development.
+Use at own risk**

 This is a really simple database python package using json.
 It's super lightweight and easy to use.